mad-lab-fau/carwatch-analysis/README.md

             * `../exports/cortisol_features_cleaned.csv`
             * `../exports/cortisol_samples_cleaned.csv`
     * `playgrounds`: Notebooks used for prototyping.
-    * `mad_conf_2021_02`: Notebooks used to create reults and plots (example plots as well as result plots) for the 2021 Spring MaD Conf (16.02.2021)

 * `exports`: Exported data, plots, and intermediate processing results.
 The folder consists of the following subfolders:
     * `features`: Extracted IMU features - exported as one file per subject
-        *Note:* These files are ignored by `.gitignore` and thus not included in the repository since they are only intermediate processing results.
-The concatenated results of all subjects are stored in the file `imu_features_complete.csv`.
-    * `sleep_endpoints`: Compute sleep endpoints - exported as one file per subject
+    * `sleep_endpoints`: Computed sleep endpoints - exported as one file per subject
-        *Note:* These files are ignored by `.gitignore` and thus not included in the repository since they are only intermediate processing results.
-The concatenated results of all subjects are stored in the file `imu_sleep_endpoints_complete.csv`.
-    * `sleep_plots`: Per-subject and -night IMU plots for visual inspection of correct sleep endpoint computation; </br> *Note:* These files are ignored by `.gitignore` and thus not included in the repository.
+    * `sleep_plots`: Per-subject and -night IMU plots for visual inspection of correct sleep endpoint computation
+    *Note:* These files are ignored by `.gitignore` and thus not included in the repository.
-    * `plots`: Result plots exported by the analysis Notebooks
+* `results`: Result plots and statistical results from the notebooks in the `analysis` folder, stored in different subfolders.